zorroWu/launcher/readme.txt

-Git is a version cvontrol system.
+Git is a distributed version cvontrol system.
 Git is free software.